Charlie Scrimshaw: Career

-However, Scrimshaw could not maintain his place in the side and it was decided that he should leave for regular football.
-He joined Middlesbrough in October 1938, but only managed nine appearances due to injury.
-World War II interrupted league football and during the war leagues Scrimshaw returned to play for Stoke.
-He also played eight games as a guest at Port Vale, and also guested for Portsmouth.
+However, Scrimshaw could not maintain his place in the side, and he decided to leave for regular football.
+He joined Middlesbrough in October 1938 but only managed nine appearances due to injury.
+World War II interrupted league football, and during the war leagues, Scrimshaw returned to play for Stoke.
+He also played eight games as a guest at Port Vale.
+Also, he guested for Portsmouth.
 After the war ended and league football resumed Scrimshaw did not continue his footballing career.